mIRC-Scripters/mirckb/docs/source/identifiers/comchan.rst

     //echo -a $comchan(myFriend,0)

-Echo the common channels of the local client, and a remote user nicknamed ''myFriend''', and if the local client is opped on the first match:
+Echo the common channels of the local client, and a remote user nicknamed ``myFriend``', and if the local client is opped on the first match:

 .. code:: text